isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/shape-commands-in-general.md

 Shape commands can be issued by **Recordset** objects or by setting the [CommandText](commandtext-property-ado.md) property of the [Command](command-object-ado.md) object and then calling the [Execute](https://docs.microsoft.com/office/vba/access/concepts/miscellaneous/execute-method-ado-command) method.

 Shape commands can be nested.
-Das heißt, der *übergeordnete Befehl* oder *untergeordnete* Befehl kann selbst ein anderer Shape-Befehl sein.
+Das heißt, der *übergeordnete* oder untergeordnete Befehl kann selbst ein anderer *Shape-Befehl* sein.

 The shape provider always returns a client cursor, even when the user specifies a cursor location of **adUseServer**.